hotenov/LEP-downloader/README.rst

 I don't want to financially harm Luke in any way.
 I just want to make my life a bit easier (as usual for lazy IT person =).
 So consider `donating`_ to Luke's English Podcast and `becoming`_ his premium subscriber.
+And of course, subscribe on his `YouTube channel`_.

 🚀 Features